adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 29 - Implementing User Authentication
 - Updated the backend with a sample method for implementing user authentication using Flask and SQLite.

+## Iteration 30 - Implementing Error Logging and Monitoring
+- Updated the backend with a sample method for implementing error logging and monitoring using Python's logging module.